MikeAustin71/ConEmuConfig/ReadMe.md

             ```
     * After these alias parameters are configured, simply type 'cls' or 'clear' at the command window
       to clear the console window.
     * On my Windows 10 machine Ctrl+L will also clear the console.

+## Launch Windows Explorer From Terminal Console
+    * Launch Windows Explorer from the console.
+Explorer will default to the current directory.
+    * In Git Shell execute: "start . <ENTER>"
+    * "start . <ENTER>" works in the Git Shell without ConEmu.